mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 MEA experiments:
 - setup
-  - which electrodes: microschannel systems
+  - which electrodes: microchannel systems
   - which solutions used (Buffers)
   - note preparation and setup protocol
     - T ~ RT